Frequently Asked Questions

 How much does counselling cost?
 Is there a sliding scale or discount option?

-Sessions start at $150 +GST (individual) for a 60 minute time slot; about 45-50 minutes is spent with the clinician and the last 10-15 minutes are used by the therapist for administrative work related to your visit, such as note-taking, researching, and perhaps sending you resources, for example.
+Sessions start at $150 +GST (individual virtual sessions) for a 60 minute time slot; about 45-50 minutes is spent with the clinician and the last 10-15 minutes are used by the therapist for administrative work related to your visit, such as note-taking, researching, and perhaps sending you resources, for example.
 See our Fees & Insurance page for more information on how you may be able to be reimbursed for some or all of your sessions.
-A sliding scale (discounted sessions) may be negotiated depending on your particular circumstances; please book a consult if you would like to discuss this option.
+Virtual sessions are offered at a reduced cost compared to in person, and a sliding scale (discounted sessions) may be negotiated depending on your particular circumstances; please book a consult if you would like to discuss this option.